microsoft/copilot-camp/docs/pages/custom-engine/01-custom-engine-agent.md

 ### Step 2: Create a deployment model

-In your Azure OpenAI service, navigate to **Model deployments** from the left side panel, then select **Manage deployments**.
-This will direct you to `Azure OpenAI Studio` where you can create your deployment model.
+In your Azure OpenAI service, the **Overview** page, select the **Explore Azure AI Foundry portal** button to open the Azure AI Foundry portal.
+There, navigate to **Model deployments** from the left side panel, where you can create your deployment model.

-??? check "What is Azure OpenAI Studio?"
+??? check "What is Azure AI Foundry?"
-    Azure OpenAI Studio is a playground to explore OpenAI models like `gpt-35-turbo`, `gpt-4` or `Dall-e` that helps you craft unique prompts for your use cases, and fine-tune your models.
-If you prefer to use any model other than OpenAI models such as `Phi-3`, `Llama 3.1` or models from `HuggingFace`, we recommend you to use Azure AI Studio that provide a large selection of models to deploy, fine-tune and publish.
+    Azure AI Foundry integrates and extends what you may have known as Azure OpenAI Studio.
+    It is a trusted platform that empowers developers to drive innovation and shape the future with AI in a safe, secure, and responsible way.
+It allows developers to:
+    - Build generative AI applications on an enterprise-grade platform.
+    - Explore, build, test, and deploy using cutting-edge AI tools and ML models, grounded in responsible AI practices.
+    - Collaborate with a team for the full life-cycle of application development.

     *Learn more about the Generative AI, prompting and Azure OpenAI Studio by watching this Doodle to Code video!*

     <iframe src="//www.youtube.com/embed/PGI6oxbcYDc?si=02JzvwHpnOx3rsSD" frameborder="0" allowfullscreen></iframe>

-In Azure OpenAI Studio, select **Deployments** tab, **Deploy model** and then **Deploy base model**.
+In Azure AI Foundry, select **Deployments** tab, **Deploy model** and then **Deploy base model**.
 Search the model you prefer to use such as `gpt-4` and **Confirm**.
 Fill out the following details and select **Deploy**:

 - **Deployment name:** Recommended to use the same name with the selected deployment model, such as `gpt-4`.
 - **Select a model:** Select a model, `gpt-4` is recommended.